-Presented in partnership with the Irvine Chinese School, Strings for Generations provides a unique opportunity for family members to play and learn about music together, under the direction of professional music educators and Symphony musicians.
+Presented in partnership with the South Coast Chinese Cultural Center/Irvine Chinese School, Strings for Generations provides a unique opportunity for family members to play and learn about music together, under the direction of professional music educators and Symphony musicians.

-Led by renowned music educator, Irene Kroesen, Strings for Generations meets weekly on Monday evenings from 6:30 – 8:15 p.m. at the Irvine Chinese School.
-The fall session will culminate in performances at the Irvine Chinese School’s Lunar New Year Celebration as well as Pacific Symphony’s 2018 Lantern Festival at the Renée and Henry Segerstrom Concert Hall.
+Led by renowned music educator, Irene Kroesen, and supported by Parent Music Instructor, Chris Kroesen, Strings for Generations meets weekly on Monday evenings from 6:30 – 8:15 p.m. at the Irvine Chinese School.
+This year's season will culminate in performances at the Irvine Chinese School’s Lunar New Year Celebration as well as Pacific Symphony’s 2019 Lantern Festival at the Renée and Henry Segerstrom Concert Hall.